alance42/UOCIS322-P7/README.md

 Contact: alance@uoregon.edu

+# Running Instructions #

+Requirements: Docker Compose

+In order to run this application, change into the Brevets directory and run "docker-compose up".
+Port 1234 on local host is the ACP Brevet Times calculator, port 1235 is accessing the API directly, and port 1236 is a website service that interacts with the API along with registration and login capabilities.

 # User login #

 Each user will be required to make an account with a password greater than eight characters.
 They can then login.
 If their token signature expires  or they have a bad token signature the service will redirect them to the index page along with the message pertaining to why they were redirected.